 Malcolm's son, Jonathan Pein, who's rating seems to have shot up along with his height in recent years, put up some strong resistance against Luke McShane but in the end, Luke was just too strong for him in this round 1 encounter

 However, round 2 didn't go quite as well for Luke as round 1 as our visiting Russian WGM, Dina Belenkaya, upset the odds in this game

 Irish IM, Sam Collins didn't have it all his own way in round 2 either, he lost to English FM, Tim Wall in the following game

 Gawain Jones had no such difficulties in the early rounds, progressing to 2 from 2 with a win over our visiting Swiss IM, Alexandre Vuilleumier.
 Gawain is pictured left sporting an Irish rugby jersey, obviously supporting the Irish team in their Six Nation's encounter against Wales.
 His support obviously helps as Ireland moved to 3 / 3, one step closed to the 2018 Grand Slam !!

 Gawain's round 3 game was a very different matter, he had the black pieces against Malcolm Pein and for much of the game he was under severe pressure.
-Malcolm did however, go wrong ( according to the Silicone Monster Stockfish ) on move 35, he needed to extradite his Queen with 35.Qh4 instead of the the Rook check played, you can see this game here.
+Malcolm did however, go wrong ( according to the Silicon Monster Stockfish ) on move 35, he needed to extradite his Queen with 35.Qh4 instead of the the Rook check played, you can see this game here.

 Malcolm Pein IM pictured very early during his game against Gawain Jones, from Malcolm's point of view, "The one that got away" !